 Water Resistant: 200m

 So I contacted Duarte again and bought the watch to have it sent to him directly.
 I didn’t get a chance to see the SKX173 in person before the mod but that will save the effort, time and money to have it sent again to him.
 So the final mod that I wanted was the following:-

 1) Change the day and date wheel to black to match the black dial

 2) Change the bezel insert to the Planet Ocean bezel

 3) Bead blast the bezel to a rather brushed or matte finish look

 4) Recalibration so that it’s more accurate

-I knew at that moment what’s the fuss about the SKX007.
+When I received the watch I knew at that moment what’s the fuss about the Seiko SKX line.
 For the price you’re paying, it’s a top notch watch that oozes quality and luckily it didn’t feel too big for my small wrist.
 I did the modding in 2015 and only wrote about this now and it’s been my daily beater.
 Even now, I’m still in love it and the red text markings on the watch just makes it look sportier.
 This watch has attracted a lot of attention and even a stranger in my company struck up a conversation with me in the toilet about the watch!
 “That’s a very nice watch” was what he said and we became good friends after that.
 He also had the Pepsi version SKX009 like the one worn by Robert Redford in All Is Lost.